Skip to content

 Prices vary based on engineering, features, and brand support.
 Understanding typical ranges helps you set realistic expectations when shopping.

-What Is the Typical Price Range for Basic Home Health Technology?
+What Is the Typical Price Range for Basic Home Tracking Technology?

 Basic home devices are often budget-friendly.
-Typical examples include low-cost fitness trackers, standard blood pressure monitors, and simple pulse oximeters.
+Typical examples include low-cost fitness trackers and simple tracking devices.

 • Basic Fitness Trackers: $30 - $100